it-innovation/sam/doc/behaviour.rst

 Call-sites
 ----------
-.. function:: mayCallObject(?Caller, ?CallerInvocation, ?CallSite, ?Target)
+.. function:: mayCallObject(Ref caller, String callerInvocation, String callSite, Object target)

    This call invokes `Target`.

-.. function:: callsMethod(?CallSite, ?MethodName)
+.. function:: callsMethod(String callSite, String methodName)

    This call-site may call methods named `MethodName`.

-.. function:: callsAnyMethod(?CallSite)
+.. function:: callsAnyMethod(String callSite)

    This call-site may call methods with any name.

-.. function:: maySend(?Caller, ?CallerInvocation, ?CallSite, ?Pos, ?ArgValue)
+.. function:: maySend(Ref caller, String callerInvocation, String callSite, int pos, Object argValue)

    CallSite may send the value `ArgValue` as parameter number `Pos` (or as any parameter if `Pos` is `-1`).
 Includes all values from :func:`maySendFromAnyContext` for invocations that were active.

-.. function:: maySendFromAnyContext(?Caller, ?CallSite, ?Pos, ?ArgValue)
+.. function:: maySendFromAnyContext(Ref caller, String callSite, int pos, Object argValue)

    As for :func:`maySend`, but the value may be sent in any context (e.g. it is a field or a literal).

-.. function:: mayCreate(?CallSite, ?ChildType, ?NameHint)
+.. function:: mayCreate(String callSite, String childType, String nameHint)

    This "call" (to the constructor) may create new objects of type ChildType.
    There is no need for a `callsMethod` here; `mayCreate` implies that it may